jeremychee4/AffectSpeech/README.md

 3.  **Submit**: Send the scanned PDF copy to **qitianhua@seu.edu.cn**.
     * **Email Subject**: `[AffetSpeech Request] Name - Institution`
     * **Email Body**: Please use your **institutional email address** (.edu, .ac, etc.) and briefly describe your intended use of the dataset.
-4.  **Verification**: Once approved, we will send you a private link to download the full annotations.
+4.  **Verification**: Once approved, we will send you a private link to download the full version.

 ---